Ruthful-Hearts/backend/README.md

 - **User Authentication and Authorization**: Secure mechanisms for customer accounts and admin access.
 - **Shopping Cart**: Intuitive shopping cart functionality to add, remove, and modify items.
 - **Order Processing**: Comprehensive order handling, including payment processing, shipping, and order tracking.
-- **Payment Integration**: Integration with payment gateways like Stripe and PayPal for secure transactions.
+- **Payment Integration**: Integration with payment gateways like Stripe and Chappa for secure transactions.
 - **Inventory Management**: Real-time tracking and adjustment of product inventory.
 - **Admin Dashboard**: A centralized interface for managing products, orders, customers, and settings.